 This article has been fact checked by an experienced birth injury attorney.
 Sources of information for the article are listed at the bottom.

 If your child has been discriminated against or has cerebral palsy due to the negligence of medical professionals, you have the right to take legal action.
 You have a chance to win justice for your child, but it’s essential to understand the basic steps of the Tennessee cerebral palsy lawsuit filing process.
 Let an experienced lawyer who understands complicated state laws guide you and give you the best shot of winning your lawsuit.

 What Kind of Lawsuit Do I Need to File in Tennessee for My Child with Cerebral Palsy?

 Medical malpractice is a legal term that refers to a situation in which medical negligence harms a patient.
-In the case of cerebral palsy, there are plenty of mistakes a doctor or other professional might make that could trigger brain damage and contribute to a diagnosis of cerebral palsy.
+In the case of cerebral palsy, there are many mistakes a doctor or other professional might make that could trigger brain damage and contribute to a diagnosis of cerebral palsy.

-For instance, if your doctor failed to track fetal distress during delivery and realize that a C-section was necessary, your child could develop brain damage, which could lead to cerebral palsy.
+For instance, if your doctor failed to track fetal distress during delivery and realized a C-section was necessary, your child could develop brain damage.
+This can lead to cerebral palsy.

 Discrimination and Disability Rights

 The laws of Tennessee, as well as federal laws, prohibit discrimination in several areas based on disability.
 But if your child or your family is experiencing discrimination, it can lead to less access, limited services, limited housing options, and fewer opportunities for your child.

 To resolve the situation and, in some cases, recover damages, you can file a complaint with the U.S. Department of Education.